voostindie/vincents-productivity-suite-for-alfred/README.md

 - `group`: the name of the Contacts group to show contacts from.
 This defaults to the name of the area.
 - `client`: the name of the mail client you use for this area.
 The default is `Mail`.
 Alternatively, `Microsoft Outlook` is also supported.
-- `from`: **Only for Apple Mail!** In case you have several accounts configured in Mail, here you can configure which one to use for the area.
+- `from` **Apple Mail only!**: in case you have several accounts configured in Mail, here you can configure which one to use for the area.
 The format of this field is `Name <address>`.
 Both the name of the address must match *exactly* what's configured in Mail.
-If the account is not found, Mail will fall back on its default one.
+If the account is not found, Mail will fall back to its default.

 Contacts are sorted by name.
-But thanks to Alfred, the more you use a name, the higher it will get.
+But thanks to Alfred, the more you use a name, the higher it will get in the result list.

 ## Future steps

 I have some ideas on improvements and additions for this workflow, specifically for managing files on disk.
 For each area of responsibility I typically have a `Projects` directory (within the root directory) in which I store my own documents and the reference material per project.
-Currently I maintain that directory structure by hand, completely.
+Currently I mostly maintain that directory structure by hand.
 With this worklow as a basis, I should be able to store and find files under the right structure fully automatically.
 I'm still thinking on it though.

 (Wild idea: when a project is done (in OmniFocus) why not archive the project directory (move it), and add extracts from other sources to it, like my notes, and the bookmarks I tagged for the project in Pinboard, and the articles I added to Pocket, and the actual list of actions I completed from OmniFocus?
 In a fully automated manner, of course!)